khakers/milv/README.md

       white-list-internal: [ "#contributing" ]
 ```

-Before run validation, `milv` remove from files list `./README.md` file to check and connect
+Before running validation, `milv` remove from files list `./README.md` file to check and connect
 global `white-list-external` with file `white-list-external` and `white-list-external` for `./src/foo.md` file will look
 that: